 INFP: Words of Affirmation

 If you have an INFP in your life, you know how wonderful their optimism can be.
 Hopeless romantics, with open hearts and big feelings, INFPs look for the good in all things — in even the worst situations or the crustiest people.
 They are deep thinkers who find comfort in their daydreams and vivid inner world, and they are naturally gifted in creative endeavors like the arts, literature, and music.
 Although humdrum tasks — like doing laundry or paying bills on time — might fall by the wayside, they find tremendous value in life’s little things — like a sunset or a mug of hot tea on a wintry night.
 In other words, for INFPs, meaning matters.

 So, the surest way to connect with an INFP is through words of affirmation, gently spoken.
 This introverted personality type is sensitive and will take things to heart; careless or critical words will deeply wound them.
 Tell them how much you appreciate them.
 Tell them what you love about them.
 Tell them what makes your relationship with them so meaningful to you.
 A calm exterior often protects their sensitive hearts, so be patient and positive with these optimistic souls.
 And, remember, INFPs are introverts, so their love language may at times require that your words of affirmation be silence.

 Was the love language I described accurate for you?
 Let me know your thoughts in the comments below.

 You might like:

-- Here’s What Makes Each Introverted Myers-Briggs Type
+- Need Some Downtime?
+Here’s the Perfect Idea for Each Introverted Myers-Briggs Type

 This article contains affiliate links.
 We only recommend products we truly believe in.